xinwenfu/GenCyber/SoftwareSecurity/README.md

 If the software using a port reponds, there is a service running at that port.
 A particular port often runs a specific server, for example, port 80 corresponds to the http web server.

-In a phishing attack, the attacker just send emails to a victim, maybe with malware as the attachment.

 Once you got all the information, then you have the targets.
 Maybe you want to try all of them one by one.
 Now you enter the second stage called exploitation.